-Municipal Center, Flint
+Flint Municipal Center, Flint (1958)

-Constructed in 1957, the city's municipal campus consists of five International Style buildings whose functions are color-coded by porcelain enameled panels, a domed auditorium, and the sculptural "Trilon" that acts as a vent for an underground structure.
-The design concept is attributed to New York City planner Robert Moses and was executed by the Detroit firm of H. E. Beyster and Associates.
-The campus bears a strong resemblance to Eero Saarinen's design for the General Motors Technical Center in Warren, Michigan, which opened a year earlier in 1956.
-[PHOTO 17]
+Alden Dow Home and Studio, Midland, Michigan (1936).
+Photo: Steve Vorderman concept is attributed to New York City planner Robert Moses and was executed by the Detroit firm of H. E. Beyster and Associates.
+The campus bears a strong resemblance to Eero Saarinen's design for the General Motors Technical Center in Warren, which opened a year earlier in 1956.

-Michigan Modern Websites

-Another result of the Michigan Modern project was the founding of three independent websites by local organizations to promote Modern resources in their communities and to offer information on the work of regional architects.
+Michigan Modern websites: Another result of the Michigan Modern project was the founding of three independent websites by local organizations to promote modern resources in their communities and to offer information on the work of regional architects.